duelstock/StockDuel/README.md

 ---

 Overview

 StockDuel is a real-time trading game where users compete by choosing market direction.

+StockDuel turns trading into a competitive game — where every decision happens in real time.

-Each market is structured as a duel between two sides:
+Each market is a live duel between two sides:

 - UP
 - DOWN

-Users join a side, and when the round ends, the winning side takes the pool.
+Players join a side, and when the round ends, the winning side takes the pool.

 ---

 Core Concept

-StockDuel transforms trading into a competitive system.
+StockDuel is built around speed, competition, and short timeframes.

-Instead of long-term analysis, the focus is on:
+Instead of long-term analysis:

-- speed
-- decision-making
-- short timeframes
+- decisions are made in seconds
+- outcomes are resolved in minutes

+Every round is designed to feel immediate, reactive, and competitive.

 Each round is designed to be fast, reactive, and engaging.